 The laboratory is equipped with the wide range of expertise and skills required to manipulate and probe the transcriptome/epigenome (and the mechanisms governing functions and phenotype of the heart and cardiac myocyte fate choices).
 These resources span across mouse and large animal models of cardiac disease, GM mice, iPS cells, RNA-Seq, ChiP-Seq, DNA (hydroxy)methylation analysis and analysis of excitation contraction coupling.
 You will receive extensive training and support in these areas.
-Through our excellent collaborators, you will have access to additional expertise and tools.
+Through our excellent local and international collaborators and core facilities, you will have access to additional expertise and tools.

 The Department is situated in the Biomedical Campus of KU Leuven.
 It has the entire range of competences from basic science, over pre-clinical modeling to applied clinical and epidemiological research, taking a systems approach to the complexity of cardiovascular disorders.

 KU Leuven offers a stimulating environment for international students and support for junior scientists to achieve their ambitions and in career development.

 - You will develop your own project in the area of cardiovascular epigenetics with a particular aim to identify new regulatory nodes in the control of cardiac myocyte growth and proliferation.